 To find relevant sites, you can conduct a link gap analysis with an SEO tool like Moz’s Link Explorer.

+Google expects links to grow organically, and a sudden surge of backlinks could look suspicious.
 In other words, releasing many backlinks at once will signal that perhaps your links aren’t earned but bought — and this can lead to Google penalizing you.

+If you don’t see an increase in these metrics, chances are you’ve invested in a low-quality backlink.
 There isn’t much you can do about it after you’ve paid for a link, as most sellers don’t offer guarantees or refunds.

 What you can do is switch to another seller or, better yet, hire an expert who will assess the link quality for you.

 We wouldn’t advise buying backlinks on Fiverr.
-Many case studies, like this one, have concluded that Fiverr sellers mainly deliver low-quality, nofollow links.
+Many case studies, like this one, have concluded that Fiverr sellers mainly deliver low-quality, nofollow links that won’t help you rank.
+In fact, they’ll probably hurt your backlink profile and your rankings.

 No, buying links isn’t illegal.